Home Articles Top 10 Hoisin Sauce Substitutes

 Peanut butter is a surprisingly excellent addition to achieve complex flavors.
 It’s salty, savory, and the perfect balancing agent for homemade hoisin.

-For this substitution, you’ll prepare an excellent addition to stir fry or BBQ meats.
+For this substitution, you’ll prepare a tasty addition to stir-fries or BBQ meats.

 Make this in a bowl and mix until combined, or heat before serving.
 Here’s the recipe: